IBM/aspera-cli/docs/README.erb.md

 MS Windows command line parsing is not like Unix-like systems simply because Windows does not provide a list of arguments to the executable (Ruby): it provides the whole command line as a single string, but the shell may interpret some special characters.

 So command line parsing is not handled by the shell (`cmd.exe`), not handled by the operating system, but it is handled by the executable.
-Typically, Windows executables use the [microsoft library for this parsing](https://learn.microsoft.com/en-us/cpp/cpp/main-function-command-line-args).
+Typically, Windows executables use the [Microsoft library for this parsing](https://learn.microsoft.com/en-us/cpp/cpp/main-function-command-line-args).

 As far as <%=tool%> is concerned: the executable is Ruby.
 It has its own parsing algorithm, close to a Linux shell parsing.